Kai008/roll_yield/README.md

 # roll_yield
-Roll yield strategy implementation for course Hedge Fund Strategies and Risks
+A Python implementation of commodity roll yield strategy